 While many Swiss chronographs are still offered in impressively oversized bodies, this new Louis Erard Grey Heritage Chronograph comes in a medium-sized body that, being less than 41 millimeters in diameter and just 13.5 millimeters thick, will fit almost any wrist of a modern man.

-I am not really happy with the choice of colors for the hands and Arabic numerals (they don’t seem to be contrast enough here, even despite the white marks on the minute track and the white Superluminova triangles on the hour and minute hands), but otherwise the design of the dial is almost flawless, if a bit generic.
+I am not happy with the choice of colors for the hands and Arabic numerals (they aren’t contrasting enough here, even despite the white marks on the minute track and the white Superluminova triangles on the hour and minute hands), but otherwise the design of the dial is almost flawless, if a bit generic.